 - 6) To obtain a stable output display the PRF control on the front panel should be set mid range.
-The front panel INT-EXT toggle switch should be in the INT position.
+The front panel INT-EXT toggle switch should be in the INT position and the MODE A-B switch should be in the A position.
 The DELAY controls and the scope triggering controls are then adjusted to obtain a stable output.
-The scope may then be used to set the desired PRF by rotating the PRF controls. - 7) The output pulse amplitude is controlled by means of the front panel ten turn AMP control.
-To voltage control the output amplitude, set the rear panel EA switch in the EXT position and apply 0 to +10 Volts to the "A" BNC connector ($R{IN} \ge 10K$). - The output polarity is controlled by the two position 8) polarity switch.
+The scope may then be used to set the desired PRF by rotating the PRF and PRF FINE controls. - 7) The output pulse amplitude is controlled by means of the front panel ten turn AMP control.
+To voltage control the output amplitude, set the rear panel EA switch in the EXT position and apply 0 to +10 Volts to the "A" BNC connector $(R{IN} \ge 10K)$. - 8) The output polarity is controlled by the two position polarity switch.
 Note that the polarity will not change if the output voltage exceeds about 50 Volts.
 Therefore, rotate the AMP control full CCW before attempting to reverse the polarity.
 Note when the unit is operating at a low duty cycle and an attempt is made to reduce the output amplitude, the amplitude will decay slowly with a time constant of several tens of seconds.
 If a rapid decay is required, briefly switch the rear panel HV switch to the "OFF" position (and then back to the "ON" position).
 It is strongly recommended that before attempting to change the output polarities, the output pulse amplitude be first reduced to zero as this significantly reduces the stressing of the output stage.